 Track chair availability

-To expand options for wheelchair users, DNR is purchasing all-terrain, electric chairs that can be used on designated trails that are not accessible via a regular wheelchair.
+To expand options for wheelchair users, DNR is purchasing all-terrain, electric track trails that can be used on designated trails that are inaccessible via a regular wheelchair.
 There’s no charge to use these chairs, but reservations are recommended to make sure a chair is available when you visit.
 Find more information on the DNR website.

 Maps

 DNR’s park maps can be a little hit or miss both in usefulness and availability.
-You’re best bet is to download a map before you go or try out the Avenza Maps app (available for both Apple and Android) to download GeoPDF maps or a variety of trails, state parks and recreation areas, and the location of public water accesses.
+Your best bet is to download a map before you go or try out the Avenza Maps app (available for both Apple and Android) to download GeoPDF maps for various trails, state parks and recreation areas, and the location of public water accesses.
+(I tried Avenza again this spring, and I can’t make it work.
+But it seems like a good idea.)

 Park fees

-Most parks require visitors to purchase a permit in order to use the park.
-All permits and reservation fees should be paid online, although permits can be purchased in the park if the park office is open — but DON’T assume the office will be open when you arrive.
-If you can get a phone signal you can buy your permit online from the park entrance, but don’t assume you will be able to access the internet from all parks.
+Most state parks require visitors to purchase a vehicle permit to use the park.
+All permits and reservation fees generally should be paid online, although permits can be purchased in the park if the park office is open — but DON’T assume the office will be open when you arrive.
+If you can get a phone signal, you can buy your permit online from the park entrance, but don’t assume you will be able to access the internet from all parks.

 Vehicle permits

 Permits used to be available in any park at any time using a payment drop box.
-As of 2023, drop boxes have been removed and all payments must be made online or at the park office.
-Given that park offices have limited and often irregular hours and cell phone service isn’t always available in the park, visitors are STRONGLY advised to purchase permits BEFORE arriving at the park.
+As of 2023, drop boxes were removed, and all payments must be made online or at a park office.
+Given that park offices have limited and often irregular hours (where they exist at all) and cell phone service isn’t always available in the park, visitors are STRONGLY advised to purchase permits BEFORE arriving at the park.

 Fees are reduced for motorcycles, disabled visitors, and veterans.